Multi-Family & Commercial

 The City of White Rock provides weekly garbage and recycling collection service to multi-family and commercial complexes.

 Starting 1 July, the City will be collecting more recycling material curbside.

 The City of White Rock is participating in MMBC's packaging and printed paper recycling program.
 MMBC is a non-profit stewardship organization working on behalf of businesses in BC for residential recycling programs.

-City Facilities will be closed on Monday October 13 for Labour Day holiday.
+City Facilities will be closed on Tuesday November 11 for Remembrance Day.

 In the event of inclement weather, please visit the City of White Rock website or call the Engineering and Municipal Operations Department (604) 541-2181 for updated collection information as crews may be re-deployed to expedite snow removal.